rky0930/MyTensorflowBenchmark/README.md

 This is Persoanl TensorFlow benchmark.
 It's not a official.
 Some result is not really correct but we can think that's more realistic.
 All source code and environment is included in this repo.
-You can build your own and reproduce your benchmark.
+You can build your own benchmark tools and reproduce the result.
 Question/PR/Issues and benchmark of another environmen, ramework is Welcome.

 ### Google spreadsheet